-If Switzerland is co-author or co-publisher of the communication material the logo of the Swiss Confederation must be used in addition to the logo of the Swiss Cooperation Programme.
+If Switzerland is co-author or co-publisher of the communication material, the logo of the Swiss Confederation must be used in addition to the logo of the Swiss Cooperation Programme.
 This is also the case for communication material of high importance such as billboards on construction sites, commemorative plaques or stickers.
-On this communication material of high importance the Partner States should put the logo of the Swiss Confederation to acknowledge Switzerland's contribution to the Support Measure.
-As the authorities of the Partner States will naturally also want to place their own logo on this communication material, the logo of the Swiss Cooperation Programme should be placed on the top with the logos of the Swiss and Partner States' authorities underneath.
+On this communication material of high importance, the Partner States should put the logo of the Swiss Confederation to acknowledge Switzerland's contribution to the Support Measure.
+As the authorities of the Partner States will naturally also want to place their own logo on this communication material, the logo of the Swiss Cooperation Programme should be placed on the top with the logos of the Swiss and Partner States' authorities underneath (exception for commemorative plaques: logo of Swiss Confederation on top, see annex 1).

-If Switzerland is not co-author or co-publisher, mention Switzerland, whenever feasible, in the communication and information material related to the Swiss cooperation programme as donor and partner and show also the logo of the Swiss Confederation in this context.
+If Switzerland is not co-author or co-publisher, mention Switzerland, whenever feasible, in the communication and information material related to the Swiss Cooperation Programme as donor and partner and show also the logo of the Swiss Confederation in this context.